brooke-ec/ars-libratum/README.md

 # Ars Libratum

-An addon for [Ars Nouveau](https://modrinth.com/mod/ars-nouveau) to allow for greater configuration in the name of blancing.
+An addon for [Ars Nouveau](https://modrinth.com/mod/ars-nouveau) to allow for greater configuration in the name of balancing.